Community safety

 Community safety is a part of all aspects of our lives and is essential to health and wellbeing.
 It includes:

-- increasing social and cultural inclusion
+- increasing community wellbeing and cohesion, and social and cultural inclusion

 - increasing opportunities for social and physical activity